Ranjitha-J-U/FashionHub/README.md

 # Practice
-This is repository for preparing DSA kind of questions
+This is my FrontEnd project that i have created while learning FrontEnd technology